-The two EOFs explaining the most variance for the Tooele/Rush Valley data set are shown in Figure 3.
-Nearly half, 47 percent, of the variance is accounted for by the first EOF (Fig 3A).
-Stated another way, the correlation between observed components (the LHS of equation 1) and values estimated from just the first two terms of the RHS (the averages and the first EOF) would be nearly 0.7 (the square root of the explained variance, 0.47).
-The second EOF (Fig 3B) explains much less variance, 16 percent, bringing the total to 63 percent for the two patterns shown.
+The two EOFs that explain the most variance for the Tooele-Rush Valleys dataset are shown in Fig. 3.
+Nearly one-half, 47%, of the variance is accounted for by the first EOF (Fig. 3a).
+Stated another way, the correlation between observed components [the LHS of Eq.
+(1)] and values estimated from just the first two terms of the RHS (the averages and the first EOF) would be nearly 0.7 (the square root of the explained variance, 0.47).
+The second EOF (Fig. 3b) explains much less variance,